rzshrote/pybrops/doc/source/index.rst

 ..
-PyBrOpt documentation master file, created by sphinx-quickstart on Mon Dec 27 20:52:06 2021.
+PyBrOpS documentation master file, created by sphinx-quickstart on Mon Dec 27 20:52:06 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyBrOpt documentation main page
+PyBrOpS documentation main page
 ===============================

 This is the project homepage.